bivek2211/Utility/README.md

 - Grabbing statistics out of a collection of separate web server log files
 - Parsing data out of a bunch of XML, CSV or json files
 - Pre-processing lots of images to create a machine learning data set

+### 2. spaCy.py
+implementation and usage of spaCy, one of the mportant NLP library